WuChao-2024/rdk_en_wuc_check_fork/docs/installation/configuration_wizard.md

 <TabItem value="server" label="Server">

-Use the `sudo srpi-config` command to connect to Wi-Fi using the `srpi-config` tool.
+Use the srpi-config tool to connect to Wi-Fi.

 Execute the command `sudo srpi-config`, select System Options -> Wireless LAN, and enter the Wi-Fi name (`SSID`) and password (`passwd`) as prompted.